Property ManagementUK-Wide3 January 202615 min read

 Ground 8 - Mandatory Possession

-Ground 8 requires at least 2 months' (8 weeks') arrears at both the time you serve the Section 8 notice AND at the court hearing.
-If the tenant pays down to less than 2 months before the hearing, Ground 8 fails.
+In England after 1 May 2026, Ground 8 requires at least 3 months' rent, or 13 weeks' rent if paid weekly or fortnightly, at both the time you serve the Form 3A notice AND at the step-by-step UK eviction process.
+If the tenant pays down below the Ground 8 threshold before the hearing, Ground 8 fails.

 Using Grounds 10 and 11 as backup gives the court discretion to award possession even if Ground 8 doesn't apply at the hearing.